ADD CONDITION

 Storage and Handling

 Biofreeze and Biofreeze Professional are available in spray and aerosol forms.
-These products should be stored in a cool, dry place, away from excessive heat or open flame, and should not be stored at temperatures above 120°F. Biofreeze Professional should be kept at 20-25°C (68-77°F) and away from direct sunlight.
+Biofreeze should be stored in a cool, dry place, away from excessive heat or open flame, and not above 120°F. Biofreeze Professional should be stored at 20-25°C (68-77°F) in a cool, dry place away from direct sunlight.

-Saint is supplied as a liquid and should be stored strictly away from light and kept at low temperatures.
-Cannarelief products, available in salve form, should be stored at 68-77°F and protected from direct sunlight.
+Saint is supplied as a liquid and should be stored strictly away from light and at low temperatures.

 Product Labels